isomerpages/nparks-naturekakis/_nature-kakis-network/Capacity Building.md

 			<div>
 				<details>
 					<summary><strong>Training opportunities</strong></summary>
 					<p align="justify">Nature Kakis will receive hands-on training in event planning and facilitation, and the opportunity to learn and  work with experienced experts and community leaders to learn from each other.
-Chapters may also learn more about engaging their community through targeted trainings sessions with subject experts.
+Chapters may also learn more about engaging their community through targeted trainings sessions with the subject experts.
 The training sessions will be arranged based on the interests of the chapters.</p>
 					<img style="margin-left: 22px; width:97%; height: auto" src="/images/DIY Nature walks/GuideFacilitation_ChekJawa_20230805__1__Resized.jpg">
 				</details>
 			</div>